kmanley/wakeupridgefield/README.md

 ---

-Closing Schools Decreases Property Values
+Closing a School Will Decrease Property Values
 ---
 - Bogart & Cromwell (2000) showed that school redistricting, including some school closures that led to busing of some school children, in Shaker Heights, Ohio in 1987 led to